Ergocalciferol (Vitamin D2)

 The best dietary source of ergocalciferol, since we don't eat a huge variety of fungus, is mushrooms.
 However they need to have some exposure to ultraviolet light either while they are growing or shortly after they are picked to convert the ergosterol into ergocalciferol.
-If this is a dietary concern of yours, perhaps if you don't eat any animal products including milk and eggs, and you have very little exposure to sunlight, it's a good idea to find a source of mushrooms that grows them with ultraviolet exposure.
+If you don't eat any animal products including milk and eggs, and you have very little exposure to sunlight, it's a good idea to find a source of mushrooms grown with ultraviolet exposure.
 One such place is Monterey Mushrooms in Watsonville, California.

 I haven't been able to find any research that points to specific benefits of ergocalciferol over cholecalciferol.
 Many studies have used ergocalciferol as the test substance, but didn't follow up by comparing the effects with cholecalciferol.
 The two appear to be used interchangeably by researchers.

 Research suggests that cholecalciferol is actually superior to ergo as a source of Vitamin D. D3 is absorbed and metabolized much more efficiently.
 However, D2 is derived from plant sources, and the only dietary sources of D3 are animal products.
 If you are a strict vegan and prefer not to use any animal products, ergocalciferol would be a good choice for your Vitamin D supplement.
 Also, you would be wise to make sure you get enough sun exposure so that your skin can manufacture this vitamin.Back to Top Back to Phytonutrients